louisscruz/remark/examples.md

 ## Elements that Wrap

+### Text

 This should all be within the character maximum.
-This line was originally very, very long.
-It just kept going and going and going and going and going and going and going and going and going and going and going and going and going and going and going and going and going and going and going and going and going and going and going and going and going...
+This line was something originally very, very long.
+It just kept going and test going and going and going...

+### List Items

 1. This is a very, very, very long list item.
 It will automatically wrap to the next line (without tabs).